Sentō: Future

-While the traditional sentō is in decline, many bathhouse operators have adjusted to the new taste of the public and are offering a wide variety of experiences.
+While the traditional sentō is in decline, multiple bathhouse operators have adjusted to the new taste of the public and are offering a wide variety of experiences.
 Some bathhouses emphasize their tradition and run traditionally-designed bathhouses to appeal to clientele seeking lost Japan.
 These bathhouses are also often located in scenic areas and may include an open-air bath.
 Some also try drilling in order to gain access to a hot spring, turning a regular bathhouse into a more prestigious onsen.

 Other bathhouses with less pristine buildings or settings change into so-called super sentō and try to offer a wider variety of services beyond the standard two or three bathtubs.
 They may include a variety of saunas, reintroduce steam baths, include jacuzzis and may even have a water slide.
 They may also offer services beyond mere cleansing, and turn into a spa, offering medical baths, massages, mud baths, fitness centers, etc., as for example the Spa LaQua at the Tokyo Dome City entertainment complex.
-There are also entire bathhouse theme parks, including restaurants, karaoke and other entertainment, as for example the Ōedo Onsen Monogatari (大江戸温泉物語, Big Edo Hot Spring Story) in Odaiba, Tokyo.
+There are also entire bathhouse-themed parks, including restaurants, karaoke and other entertainment, for example the Ōedo Onsen Monogatari (大江戸温泉物語, Big Edo Hot Spring Story) in Odaiba, Tokyo.
 (Note: The Ōedo Onsen Monogatari is not a sentō.)
-Some of these modern facilities may require the use of swimsuits and are similar in size and function to an indoor water park.
+Some of these modern facilities may require swimsuits and are similar in size and function to an indoor water park.